Contents

 Too Much Light.

-With their flat or angled positions, skylights collect dirt and particles at a higher rate than windows.
-If you rarely clean your windows, you’ll need to clean up the skylight more often.
-Plus, installing the roof is the only method to clean up the beyond a skylight.
+With their flat or angled positions, skylights collect dirt and particles at a greater rate than windows.
+If you rarely clean your windows, you’ll require to clean up the skylight more often.
+Plus, installing the roof is the only method to clean up the outside of a skylight.

-A lot of standard-sized skylights cost $150 to $3,500.
+The majority of standard-sized skylights cost $150 to $3,500.
 The larger the skylight, the greater the price.
-If your roof opening doesn’t fit one of the below sizes, anticipate to pay at least 25% more for the system than the next-closest requirement choice on this list.
+If your roof opening does not fit among the below sizes, anticipate to pay at least 25% more for the system than the next-closest requirement choice on this list.

 16-by-16 inches$ 150– $600.